Lycianthes rantonnetii: Fruit

+Taxonomy

 The species is named for Barthélémy Victor Rantonnet, a 19th-century French horticulturalist.
 Lycianthes rantonnetii has previously been placed in Solanum, a huge genus which has recently been the subject of major investigation, with species being transferred to and from several different genera.
 There are many rare and little-known species whose true placement has yet to be determined.

+Cultivation

+It is widely cultivated and may be hardy in mild or coastal areas.
+Alternatively it can be grown in a container and brought under cover in winter.
+It requires a sheltered location in full sun.
+It has been given the Royal Horticultural Society's Award of Garden Merit.
+The plant is vulnerable to pests such as aphids, caterpillars, and thrips.